Board of Directors

 Site Vice President, Limerick Generating Station, Constellation

 Frank is currently the Site Vice President at Exelon’s Limerick Generating Station.
 He has been with Exelon since 2000 in various leadership positions at both Limerick and Peach Bottom Atomic Power Station.
 A New York City native, Frank is a graduate of the University of Pennsylvania School of Engineering and Applied Sciences and the University of Delaware Masters of Business Administration program.
 He lives with his family in Chester County.

 Frank enjoys serving on the board of Schuylkill River Greenways because the value of a healthy Schuylkill River is obvious, and having an impact on its health and development is personally rewarding.

 Mary S. Timpany, Board Member

 Mary grew up in the Radnor area of Delaware County and currently resides in New Ringgold, Schuylkill County.
 A graduate of Boston College (English) and Case Western Reserve School of Law, she has served as Law Clerk for Hon.
 William D. Hutchinson, United States Third Circuit Court of Appeals, and for Hon.
 C. Palmer Dolbin, Schuylkill County Court of Common Pleas.
 Mary is currently the District Court Administrator and has a private solo practice specializing in non-litigation matters including estate planning, deeds and small business matters.
-Mary has been an active and member of the Schuylkill County Trail Coalition.
+Mary has been an active member of the Schuylkill County Trail Coalition and is also a Board Member of the Schuylkill County Conservancy.